Is public speaking a skill?

 You will use these wrong words in three situations.
 When:

-1) When you know too much but lacks preparation.
+1) When you know too much but lack preparation.

 2) You know little of the question asked.